Eschatologue/CM_wiki/docs/spells/7th-level.md

 When you inscribe the glyph, choose one of the options below for its effect.
 Once triggered, the glyph glows, filling a 60-foot-radius sphere with dim light for 10 minutes, after which time the spell ends.
 Each creature in the sphere when the glyph activates is targeted by its effect, as is a creature that enters the sphere for the first time on a turn or ends its turn there.

-***Death.*** Each target must make a Constitution saving throw, taking 10d10 necrotic damage on a failed save, or half as much damage on a successful save.
+***Death.*** Each target must make a Constitution Saving Throw, taking 10d10 necrotic damage on a failed save, or half as much damage on a successful save.

-***Discord.*** Each target must make a Constitution saving throw.
+***Discord.*** Each target must make a Constitution Saving Throw.
 On a failed save, a target bickers and argues with other creatures for 1 minute.
 During this time, it is incapable of meaningful communication and has disadvantage on attack rolls and ability checks.

-***Fear.*** Each target must make a Wisdom saving throw and becomes frightened for 1 minute on a failed save.
+***Fear.*** Each target must make a Wisdom Saving Throw and becomes frightened for 1 minute on a failed save.
 While frightened, the target drops whatever it is holding and must move at least 30 feet away from the glyph on each of its turns, if able.

-***Hopelessness.*** Each target must make a Charisma saving throw.
+***Hopelessness.*** Each target must make a Charisma Saving Throw.
 On a failed save, the target is overwhelmed with despair for 1 minute.
 During this time, it can't attack or target any creature with harmful abilities, spells, or other magical effects.

-***Insanity.*** Each target must make an Intelligence saving throw.
+***Insanity.*** Each target must make an Intelligence Saving Throw.
 On a failed save, the target is driven insane for 1 minute.
 An insane creature can't take actions, can't understand what other creatures say, can't read, and speaks only in gibberish.
 The DM controls its movement, which is erratic.

-***Pain.*** Each target must make a Constitution saving throw and becomes incapacitated with excruciating pain for 1 minute on a failed save.
+***Pain.*** Each target must make a Constitution Saving Throw and becomes incapacitated with excruciating pain for 1 minute on a failed save.

-***Sleep.*** Each target must make a Wisdom saving throw and falls unconscious for 10 minutes on a failed save.
+***Sleep.*** Each target must make a Wisdom Saving Throw and falls unconscious for 10 minutes on a failed save.
 A creature awakens if it takes damage or if someone uses an action to shake or slap it awake.

-***Stunning.*** Each target must make a Wisdom saving throw and becomes stunned for 1 minute on a failed save.
+***Stunning.*** Each target must make a Wisdom Saving Throw and becomes stunned for 1 minute on a failed save.

 ### Teleport
 *7th-level conjuration*